-The academic departments in collaboration with enrollment and student support services are responsible to communicate and share with students the changed approved curricula that are but not limited to changes in study plan, program admission criteria, and teaching and learning methodologies.
-Academic departments shall utilize mainly the primary communication channels for which students regularly monitor to communicate for any curricula changes, in addition, to secondary communication channels if appropriate, according to the Students Communication Policy.
+It is the responsibility of academic departments, in collaboration with other units in the University, to effectively communicate any approved changes.
+These changes may include modifications to the study plan, program admission criteria, and teaching and learning methodologies.
+Academic departments are tasked with utilizing primary communication channels that students regularly monitor to ensure that curricular updates are disseminated promptly.
+Additionally, secondary communication channels may be employed if deemed appropriate, in accordance with the guidelines outlined in the Students Communication Policy.